Find the best enterprise CMS solutions for growing teams

 Since your content solution is a tool to help your firm achieve its business objectives, it makes sense to start your decision-making process by taking stock of those objectives.

-At the same time, you should also use these conversations to uncover how many people will need to interact with the CMS, which features are a “must-have” that you need to spin up right away, and which add-ons are a “nice-to-have” that you can plan to implement further down the road.
+Ideally, your company has a content strategy that makes this easy for you.
+If your company doesn’t have a documented content strategy, check out this post on how to nail your enterprise content strategy.
+In addition to or in place of your content strategy, we recommend spending time with colleagues to discuss objectives from each department and how you can utilize the leading enterprise CMS platforms to meet those goals.
+At the same time, you should also use these conversations to uncover how many people will need to interact with the CMS, which features are a “must-have” that you need to spin up right away and which add-ons are a “nice-to-have” that you can plan to implement further down the road.

-2. Build out your to-do List
+2. Build out your to-do list

+With an outline of objectives and a coordinating list of key features to go with them, it’s time to define all the work that needs to be done to meet each objective: The development itself, the meetings, the testing, improving and so on.
 To ensure you are accounting for all the work required, collaborate with your team to see who will “own” each objective as it moves toward implementation.
 These owners can help you accurately estimate the total effort required to achieve each objective.

 Finally, prioritize your to-do list to prepare it for scheduling, which we’ll cover in the next step.
-If you aren’t sure where to start, you can prioritize based on the level of effort each task will require and how big of a positive impact the completed task may have.
+If you aren’t sure where to start, you can prioritize based on the level of effort each task will require and how big a positive impact the completed task may have.

 3. Develop an implementation schedule